 I’ve come to look on Elgol to Loch Coruisk as the most scenically spectacular coastal walking route in Britain.
-Where else do you get a 12km continuous ridge of 1,000 metre peaks rising directly out of the sea forming a crater like mountainscape?
+Where else do you get views of a 12km continuous ridge of 1,000 metre peaks rising directly out of the sea forming a crater like mountainscape?
 There’s off shore islands, a huge horizon and seascapes as well as the chance of encountering some of Skye’s amazing wildlife, including golden eagles; the Cuillins are part of an area designated a Special Protection Area for this species.

 The route is fairly hard going and should not be under estimated.
 Initially it runs along a narrow cliff top path then several stretches of boggy moorland have to crossed as does a lively river.
 And, after all that there’s the Bad Step to negotiate.
 But the reward is seeing the mountains get closer and closer and then, on arrival, enjoying the majestic but slightly forbidding atmosphere of Loch Coruisk, a freshwater loch in a rock basin scoured out by glaciers.
 There’s also good swimming, either at the low-tide sandy beach at the head of the sea water loch, or near where the boats land on the far side of the sea water loch.